What is mixed connective tissue disease?

 What are the clinical features of mixed connective tissue disease?

 The course of mixed connective tissue disease may be similar to systemic lupus erythematosus, or systemic sclerosis.
+However the clinical features tend to evolve in sequence over a number of years, making diagnosis difficult sometimes.

 - Early symptoms often involve the hands, with Raynaud phenomenon and sausage-shaped swelling of the digits.

-- Malaise, myositis and arthritis may also develop
+- Malaise, myositis, and arthritis may also develop.

 Mixed connective tissue disease can be particularly severe in children, due to: